What are enzymes and why should you know about them?

 Nutrition and enzyme activity

-A fresh, balanced diet provides important enzyme building blocks such as amino acids , vitamins , and minerals .
-Raw foods, fermented foods, and gently cooked foods in particular contain many natural enzymes or substances that stimulate the body's own enzyme production.
+A fresh, balanced diet provides essential building blocks for enzymes, such as amino acids , vitamins , and minerals .
+Raw foods, fermented foods, and gently cooked dishes, in particular, contain many natural enzymes or substances that stimulate the body's own enzyme production.

 Recommended enzyme sources: